Wrocław’s outdoor pools and swimming-friendly lakes are now open to the public again for the summer season.

 Wejherowska outdoor pool

 Busy crowds at Wejherowska a few years ago (photo © dolny-slask.org.pl)

-Newly improved after a refurbishment for last summer’s World Games, the Wejherowska outdoor pool has attracted huge crowds on hot weekends for several years now.
+Newly improved after a refurbishment for the 2017 World Games, the Wejherowska outdoor pool has attracted huge crowds on hot weekends for several years now.

-Entrance here costs 18zl during the week and 20zl at weekends (concessions pay 3zl less).
-After 16.30 however, everyone can get in for 8zl no matter what day of the week it is.
+Entrance here costs 20zl during the week and 22zl at weekends (concessions pay 4zl less).

 A normal ticket is 10zl during the week and 13zl at weekends.
 After 5pm on weekdays you can get in for half price, while concessions for students are also available.

 The outdoor swimming facility at Kłokoczyce features a full size pool, a paddling pool for kids and an area for beach-volleyball.

 The prices for entry are exactly the same as at Morskie Oko.

 Part of the wakepark watersports complex, Kąpielisko Glinianki is one of a couple of places where you can swim outdoors near the Municipal Stadium.